bubdm/Detached-Modules/README.md

 }
 ```

-Other components do not register services, another tool finds them and uses the data to perform actions.
+Other components do not register services, a tool finds them and uses the data to perform actions.
 For example, SeedFile.
 A tool looks for Components of type SeedFile and executes UpdateDataAsync method.
 There are no services registered
 to the IServiceCollection instance, however a Seed File is a valid component and an useful part of an application.
 (More info on Components below).